The lines of work that guide the actions of the Mesoamerican Reef Conservation project are:

 The Mesoamerican Reef Conservation project is focused on the reef shared by Mexico, Belize, Guatemala, and Honduras.

-Since 2015, 38 projects have been approved that have strengthened local MPA communities in monitoring, coral restoration, good practices in tourism, solid and liquid waste management, climate change, and participatory MPA management, among others.
+Since 2015, a total of 40 projects have been approved, strengthening local communities in areas such as marine monitoring, coral restoration, best practices in tourism, solid and liquid waste management, climate change, and participatory management of PAs.

 Donors: